uchicago-cs/cmsc22000/website/hw/hw6.rst

 prompt to sign into Travis with your GitHub credentials (once you do, you should be able to see the build).
-You can also access the build by going here: https://travis-ci.com/github/cmsc22000-labs/ (and clicking on the entry corresponsing to your repository)
+You can also access the build by going here: https://travis-ci.com/github/cmsc22000-labs/ (and clicking on the entry corresponding to your repository)

 Please note that it can sometimes take a few minutes for the build to start (the page will automatically update as your build progresses).